 Onshore wind farm

 Ventika Wind Farm is a 252MW wind farm being constructed by a consortium of Fisterra Energy, a subsidiary of Blackstone Energy Partners, CEMEX and other private investors.
-Comprising of two 126MW wind farms, the project will be located in Nuevo Leon in northeast Mexico, approximately 35mi from the US border.
+Comprised of two 126MW wind farms, the project will be located in Nuevo Leon in north-east Mexico, approximately 35 miles from the US border.

-Once completed, the $640m project will be Mexico’s biggest onshore wind farm and one of Latin America’s biggest wind farms.
+Once completed, the $640m project will be Mexico’s biggest onshore wind farm as well as one of the biggest in Latin America.

 Fisterra Energy acquired the majority stake in the project from CEMEX, which will construct and develop the wind farms, operations are expected to start in the second quarter of 2016.
-The project will generate 1,000 jobs and an additional 2,000 jobs in related sectors.
+The project will generate 1,000 jobs as well as an additional 2,000 jobs in related sectors.

 Mexico expects the project to assist in achieving its target of 35% renewable energy by 2025.
 The development was the winner of the Industrial Building Development category in the CEMEX Building Award and was also given the special prize in the Innovation in Techniques and Construction Processes section.

 Each wind farm is installed with 42 ACCIONA AW-3000 wind turbine generators with a nominal output of 3MW each.
-The three-bladed turbines, with a rotor diameter of 116m, have a hub height of 120m.
-The blade length is 56.7m and the rotor speed range is 12.3rpm.
+The three-bladed turbines have a rotor diameter of 116m and hub height of 120m each.
+The blade length is 56.7m and rotor speed range is 12.3rpm.
 Each turbine weighs approximately 140t.

-A 230kV substation comprising of two 34.5kV/230kV main power transformers and double circuit 230kV transmission lines is also being constructed as part of the project.
-The substation will be connected to the CFE interconnection switchyard by means of the 8.8mi double circuit transmission lines.
+A 230kV substation comprised of two 34.5kV/230kV main power transformers and double circuit 230kV transmission lines is also being constructed as part of the project.
+The substation will be connected to the CFE interconnection switchyard by means of the 8.8 mile double circuit transmission lines.